‘The Young And The Restless’ Spoilers: Adam’s Secret Leaves Chelsea Dealing With Massive Fallout

 The Young and the Restless spoilers for the soap’s return to CBS Daytime with new episodes tease that Adam’s secret will have a significant effect on the Newman family.
-Especially Adam, Victor, and Chelsea will pay the price for the secrecy.
+Especially for him, Victor, and Chelsea will pay the price for the secrecy.

 Josh Griffith, The Young and the Restless co-executive producer and head writer, recently discuss the soap spoilers with Soap Opera Digest.
 When the new storylines ran out, Nikki (Melody Thomas Scott) told Adam (Mark Grossman) that Victor (Eric Braeden) had kept a secret about what happened in Kansas.
-Adam thought that he’d managed to finally get something to bring down his father once and for all.
-However, it turned out that Adam is the one who killed his friend’s dad as a pre-teen, and Victor worked to cover the whole thing up, keeping it a secret from Adam and everybody else for decades.
+The second Newman son thought that he’d managed to finally get something to bring down his father once and for all.
+However, it turned out that Adam is the one who killed his friend’s dad as a pre-teen, and Victor worked to cover the whole thing up, keeping it a secret from his son and everybody else for decades.

 Now Griffith reveals that the Newman family must deal with the aftermath of the explosive secret.